teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/rollback_ds_migration_from_demo_workspace_to_new_workspaces/_index.md

 ---
-title: "Rollback digital services migration to new workspace"
+title: "Rollback automatic digital services migration from DEMO workspace to new workspace"
-description: "How to rollback the migration of digital services from DEMO workspace to new workspace"
+description: "How to rollback the automatic migration of digital services from DEMO workspace to new workspace"
 date: 2025-05-20T14:28:06+01:00
 weight: 3
 ---